 The Forestry Section maintains approximately 30,000 street and public trees throughout the City of Highland Park.
-Tree care includes planting, pruning, integrated pest management and removal hazardous parkway trees, as defined by City code.
-In addition, the Forestry Section manages the landscaping of over 150 City-owned properties including public facilities, train stations, and business districts.
-The Forestry Section is also responsible for reviewing construction and the care of vegetation within ravines and bluffs for complainace with the City of Highland Park Tree Preservation Ordinance.
+Tree care includes planting, pruning, integrated pest management and removal of hazardous parkway trees.
+In addition, the Forestry Section manages the landscaping and grounds of over 150 City-owned properties including City Hall, train stations, and business districts.
+The Forestry Section is also responsible for permitting development to preserve trees during construction and the care of vegetation within ravines and bluffs for compliance with the City of Highland Park Tree Preservation Ordinance.

 For additional information, please review the topics below or contact Forestry Section staff.